Genesys Cloud deprecation and removal process

 How much notice does Genesys give for deprecations?

-If a feature is planned to be deprecated, but one or more customers are actively using it, Genesys will work with those customers to determine a mutually agreeable timeframe for the deprecation.
-If a deprecated feature is not being used by any customers then Genesys may deprecate the feature ahead of the announced deprecation date.
+Genesys aims to provide appropriate advanced notice of feature deprecations.
+Genesys typically announces a deprecation 90 days before a feature is removed.
+However, this timeframe can fluctuate based on security and compliance requirements, business needs, customer impact, and other factors.
+In those cases, Genesys may opt for a shorter or longer announcement period.
+In general, the greater the impact to customers, the longer the announcement period.
+If a feature is planned for removal, but one or more customers actively use it, Genesys will work with those customers to determine a mutually agreeable timeframe for the removal.
+If a deprecated feature is not used by any customers, then Genesys may remove the feature ahead of the announced deprecation date.

 Can I keep the old feature or functionality?